To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Weekly Mail this publication has been known for its hard-hitting investigative journalism and compelling and sometimes audacious storytelling,” said Verashni.

 “I believe we need to rekindle that boldness and character, while advancing the complex debates at the centre of our national conversation – which often begin on social media and beg for deeper engagement in the pages of our national titles.”

 It has been a tough few months for the publication following retrenchments.
-In addition there are many challenges facing the M&G in an increasingly uncertain media environment.
+M&G in an increasingly uncertain media environment.

 The newspaper has experienced a dip in its circulation while shrinking advertising revenues and the rapid movement of audiences to digital platforms without the concomitant advertising and subscription income is an ongoing concern.
 But as print revenues decline the opportunities within the digital space are constantly multiplying.

 M&G has always set the standard in digital innovation among print titles in the country, and is looking forward to returning to its full prowess within the digital space under Verashni, while positioning itself better for the future and improving circulation.

 M&G‘s chief executive Hoosain Karjieker said he was delighted with Verashni’s appointment.
 “Verashni has a talent for energizing a team and creating a strong editorial vision,” he said, adding that he was looking forward to the paper asserting a new identity with her input and was excited about her energy being translated onto the pages of the publication.